 Doctors in Illinois are not permitted to prescribe CBD oil, but they can recommend CBD oil to patients they have sufficient cause to believe will benefit from it.
 Illinois residents use CBD oil to treat various illnesses and symptoms of illnesses.
 Some of the conditions that patients may treat with CBD oil include:

-Per Section 1200.20 of the Illinois Industrial Hemp Act, no person may cultivate industrial hemp in the state without obtaining an industrial hemp cultivation license from the state Department of Agriculture (IDOA).
-Section 1200.20b of the Act also requires persons who handle industrial hemp in the state to register with the IDOA for processor or handler permits.
+Per the Illinois Industrial Hemp Act, no person may cultivate industrial hemp in the state without obtaining an industrial hemp cultivation license from the state’s Department of Agriculture (IDOA).
+The Act also requires persons who handle industrial hemp in the state to register with the IDOA for processor or handler permits.
 Registered hemp handlers can process, transport, or store industrial hemp for any length of time on facilities owned, operated, or controlled by an entity or individual, or the agent thereof, licensed to cultivate industrial hemp or registered to process industrial hemp.

 An applicant for an industrial hemp cultivation license must submit a signed, complete, accurate, and legible application form provided by the state DOA.
 The applicant is required to provide the following:

-For intending hemp processors, the following are required:
+For prospective hemp processors in Illinois, the following are required for licensing:

 Per the Illinois Industrial Hemp Act, applicants for hemp cultivation licenses or processor registrations will be subject to criminal background checks.
 Anyone convicted of a controlled substance-related felony in the previous ten years to the date of application would be deemed ineligible.